AvolitesLtd/TitanManual/docs/effects/pixel-mapper.md

 - This function replaces the **Block Effect** function of previous versions.
 Shows containing Block Effect from previous versions will load and work as expected, but they will be renamed "Mask".

-- The personality library may need updating for this to work.